A savory and spicy homemade jalapeno cheddar bread made with fresh jalapenos, kosher salt, and cubes of sharp cheddar cheese.

 - 2 cups (240 g) bread flour

-- 2 to 3 cups (240 - 360 g) all-purpose flour
+- 2 to 3 cups (240 to 360 g) all-purpose flour

-- 1 Tablespoon instant dry yeast
+- 1 tablespoon(s) instant yeast

-- 1 teaspoon kosher salt
+- 1 tsp. kosher salt

-- 2 cups (226 g) sharp cheddar cheese, finely cubed
+- 2 cups (226 g) sharp cheddar cheese, cut into small cubes

-- 1 1/2 cups (340 g) water, warmed to 110 to 115 degrees
+- 1 ½ cups (340 ml) water, warmed to 110°F to 115°F

-Leave the dough in the bowl, and knead it 4 or 5 times until the dough smooths out a bit.
+- Leave the dough in the bowl, and knead it 4 or 5 times until the dough smooths out a bit.
 If any cubes of cheese fall out, simply add them back to the dough as you knead.
 Drizzle the oil over the dough, and carefully turn the dough over to coat.
 Cover the bowl with plastic wrap or a clean towel.
 Transfer the bowl to a warm, draft-free area and allow the dough to rise until doubled in size (about 30 minutes to an hour).
 While the dough rises, place a large Dutch oven and its lid into the oven and preheat to 450 degrees.1 tablespoon(s) olive oil

-After the dough rises, transfer it to a large piece of parchment paper.
+- After the dough rises, transfer it to a large piece of parchment paper.
 Shape the dough into a tight ball and ensure it's centered on the parchment paper.
 Carefully place the parchment paper and dough into the hot Dutch oven and cover with the hot lid.
 Reduce the oven temperature to 400 degrees, and bake for 40 minutes then remove the lid.

-After 40 minutes, remove the lid, and return the bread to the oven to bake for an additional 15 to 20 minutes.
+- After 40 minutes, remove the lid, and return the bread to the oven to bake for an additional 15 to 20 minutes.

-Remove the bread from the oven and transfer to a wire rack to cool completely before slicing.
+- Remove the bread from the oven and transfer to a wire rack to cool completely before slicing.